calarchivists/sca-handbook/03_Committees/03-08_ethics-and-inclusion.md

 This standing committee works to promote and develop a culture that values diversity, inclusion and ethical behavior within SCA.

-Composition of the committee and terms of office are defined in Handbook section 3-1 and governed by the Bylaws.
+Composition of the committee is as follows: Immediate Past President will serve as a member of the committee, co-chairs will have staggered terms, and junior co-chair must have already been serving on the committee before taking this role.
+Terms of office are defined in Handbook section 3-1 and governed by the Bylaws.

 ## Responsibilities